TehArooj/RodolexMonsters-ClassCompomentBased-React/README.md

-# main branch contains code in Class component Based  and the funcionalComponent branch has the Fucntional Component based code
+# main branch contains code in Class component Based  and the funcionalComponent branch has the Fucntional Component based code and typescript branch inlcudes the code in TS